MrDSGC/Twitch-Username-Checker/README.md

 ### Limitations

-* The `Get Users` API endpoint will not return Closed accounts.
+* The `Get Users` API endpoint will not return accounts Closed due to terms of service violations.